I have a minor announcement to make. Ready? Get set... My culinary point of view has changed.

 Chocolate Tart

-Though where we ended up was a little different...mainly due to the fact that I forgot to bring the squid ink recipe with me on the trip.
-So after some Googling, we settled on Spicy Squid Ink Risotto, a recipe similarly tempting by Kerry Saretsky for Serious Eats.
+Though where we ended up was a little different—mainly due to the fact that I forgot to bring the squid ink recipe with me on the trip.
+So, after some Googling, we settled on Spicy Squid Ink Risotto a recipe similarly tempting by Kerry Saretsky for Serious Eats.

-Despite a trip to one specialty cheese shop and a few calls to various Whole Foods, we couldn't find the super creamy and runny perail anywhere.
-We substituted Cremeux de Bourgogne, which is like brie but maybe a little richer and definitely a little more tangy, and while neither of us had ever tried perail, we don't think much was missed.
-But we may have been too excited that we were eating a cheese course to care.
+Then, despite a trip to a specialty cheese shop and a few calls to various Whole Foods, we couldn't find anyone who carried the super creamy and runny perail.
+We substituted Cremeux de Bourgogne, which is like brie but maybe a little richer and a bit tangier, and while neither of us had ever tried perail, we don't think too much was missed.
+Of course, we may have been way too excited that we were eating a cheese course to care.
+We had to be just a tad flexible with the chocolate tart as well since digestives were also nonexistent at the store.
+We substituted organic graham crackers without a problem.
+And I wholeheartedly recommend the recipe.
+It wasn't very difficult or taxing, especially since the crust is the only thing baked.
+The filling just needs to set.
+It's one of those perfect desserts that all you need do is pull it out of the refrigerator at the end of the meal (post-cheese course, obviously).

-11 comments:
+14 comments:

 I'm jealous that you went to Seattle w/out me, but the risotto looks incredible.
 When are we going to have it here???